MichelleMoran431/Muti-paradigm-programming-2021/README.md

 -Read in customer orders from a CSV file.

       -That file should include all the products they wish to buy and in what quantity.
       - It should also include their name and their budget.

  - The shop must be able to process the orders of the customer.

   - Update the cash in the shop based on money received.
       -It is important that the state of the shop be consistent.
-      -Include customer test csv files that cannot be completed by the shop
+      -Create customer test files (CSVs) which cannot be completed by the shop e.g customer wants 400 loaves of bread but shop only has 20
+      - If these files dont exist penalties will be applied
   - Know whether or not the shop can fill an order
      - Throw an appropriate error